Revenue and Features Editor, Co-host of Content Lab, 15+ Years of Writing and Teaching Experience

 October 21st, 2020

 We all know that websites are an expensive undertaking.
-As the vanguard of our business, a website is what greets most prospects first — long before they meet any of our team members in person.
+As the front door of our business, a website is what most prospects see first — long before they meet any of our team members in person.

 As such, businesses invest heavily in their online presence.
 And, just like with any investment, they expect that investment to bear fruit.